 Elevation: 3,790 ft

 There is a small diversion dam at the south end of the canyon which would be the easiest way to cross the creek.
-It appears that the dam is on State owned land.
+It appears that the dam is on State-owned land.
 However, this piece of land is connected to private land and there is no fence between the two sections of land.
-See the map below which shows the most recent land ownership pattern that I can find.
-There are not any no trespassing signs in this area.
-However, you get across the creek you will have to climb the basalt cliffs on the other side.
-There are Class 3 routes.
-Once above the creek it is an easy ascent through the sagebrush to the summit where you will find a benchmark.
+See the map below, which shows the most recent land ownership pattern that I can find.
+There are no “No Trespassing” signs in this area.
+However you get across the creek, you must climb the basalt cliffs on the other side.
+These are Class 3 routes.
+Once above the creek, it is an easy ascent through the sagebrush to the summit, where you will find a USGS benchmark.

 An alternative route is to follow Canyon Creek Road north until it forks.
-Take the left fork, cross Canon Creek and drive up the hill.
-Just after the private property ends, a two track leads the main road.
-This rough road can be followed south to the butte.
+Take the left fork, cross Canyon Creek and drive up the hill.
+Just after the private property ends, a two-track road leaves the main road.
+This rough road can be followed south to Lockman Butte.